Motor Vehicle Accident Lawyer

 When people drive, they must obey traffic safety rules and exercise caution so that they do not harm themselves or others.
 Unfortunately, many people choose to disobey traffic laws or engage in reckless driving behaviors, such as: talking on cell phones, speeding, talking to other passengers, ignoring traffic lights, or even driving too slow.
 These driving behaviors tend to seem harmless to most people until they are involved in a severe motor vehicle accident that places their lives and the lives of others at risk.

 Victims of car, truck, motorcycle, bike, and pedestrian accidents often sustain serious, even life-threatening injuries.
 Victims of motor vehicle collisions are lucky to escape with minor physical damage, as many motor vehicle crashes lead to catastrophic brain injuries, spinal cord injuries, and burn injuries.
-In 2009, more than 75 percent of car collisions involved a collision with another motor vehicle while the other 25 percent involved collisions with stationary objects and other non-motorized objects.
+Last year, more than 78 percent of car collisions involved a collision with another motor vehicle while the other 22 percent involved collisions with stationary objects and other non-motorized objects.
 Motor vehicle injuries can adversely impact the victim's quality of life and physical capabilities for years to come, and usually demand continual medical treatment, as there is a looming threat of conditions becoming worse over time.
 Almost all of these mishaps occurred due to a driver's negligence and statutory traffic violations.

 The motorist who sustained injuries in a vehicular crash caused by the negligence of another driver may be compensated for her or his injuries.
-Negligence is a legal term that means someone has failed to act in a reasonably careful and responsible manner.
-In the case of a car crash, negligence can be found in the police report, eyewitness testimony, expert witness testimony, photographs and sketches of the crash scene.
-Proving negligence means showing that:
+Proving negligence in a motor vehicle accident means showing that:

-3) The party at fault is responsible for paying compensation for the harm done.
+3) The at-fault person is responsible for paying monetary compensation for the injuries sustained.

 If more than one party involved in the accident is at fault, liability may be distributed among the negligent parties according to percentage of fault.
 This is called comparative negligence.
 In addition, collisions may be caused by the conduct of third parties.
 For example, a plaintiff is injured in an automobile collision.
 The collision occurred because the defendant allegedly failed to stop at a stop sign.
 Further investigation, however, reveals that the intersection was poorly designed and the stop sign was broken and not visible.
 In such a case, the cause of the mishap could be attributed to not only the defendant driver, but also the municipality that maintained the intersection, the engineers who designed the intersection, or the manufacturer of the stop sign.

 In personal injury actions, the defendants may argue that the plaintiff also bears some responsibility for the incident.
 Perhaps, the plaintiff was not watching the traffic, but instead was distracted by speaking on a cell phone.
-In personal injury cases, a jury is faced with the difficult task of assigning fault between the plaintiff and the defendant and perhaps other individuals or entities.
+In cases involving personal injuries, a jury has the tough task of assigning fault between the various parties.
 This is known as comparative fault.
 Under the comparative fault law, all of the potential causes of the collision are considered to total 100%.
 The jury must break out of that 100% total the percentages of fault that are attributable to the plaintiff, the defendant and any third party involved in the accident.

 Under the Pennsylvania comparative fault system, if a plaintiff is determined to be at fault, the recovery he or she gets will be reduced by the total percentage that person is at fault.
 For example, a plaintiff is determined to be 20% at fault for the crash.
 The jury awards the plaintiff $100,000.00.
 After the verdict is returned, the judge will reduce the plaintiff's recovery by $20,000.00, representing the 20% fault assigned to that person.
 Similarly, a defendant who is less than 50% at fault will usually only be responsible to pay the portion of fault attributable to him.